bbauska/CS198.1x/readme.md

 Max Fang, Philip Hayes, Sunny Aggarwal, Aparna Krishnan, Gloria Zhao, Gillian Chu, Brian Ho.

-### Module 1: Course/Bitcoin Protocol & Consensus: A High Level Overview/Intro
+<h3>Module 1: Course/Bitcoin Protocol & Consensus: A High Level Overview/Intro

 Welcome to the first module in Cryptocurrencies: Bitcoin and the Crypto Space, the first course in the Blockchain Fundamentals program.